Beryllium: Alloys

-An earlier major application of beryllium was in brakes for military airplanes because of its hardness, high melting point, and exceptional ability to dissipate heat.
-Environmental considerations have led to substitution by other materials.
+Beryllium–copper alloys are also widely used in modern aerospace and defense applications, particularly in high-performance electrical connectors, battery safety fuses, and microswitches that require a balance of conductivity, corrosion resistance, and fatigue strength.

-To reduce costs, beryllium can be alloyed with significant amounts of aluminium, resulting in the AlBeMet alloy (a trade name).
-This blend is cheaper than pure beryllium, while still retaining many desirable properties.
+A metal matrix composite material combining beryllium with aluminium developed under the trade name AlBeMet for the high performance aerospace industry has low weight but four times the stiffness of aluminum alone.

 Mirrors

-Beryllium mirrors are of particular interest.
-Large-area mirrors, frequently with a honeycomb support structure, are used, for example, in meteorological satellites where low weight and long-term dimensional stability are critical.
+Large-area beryllium mirrors, frequently with a honeycomb support structure, are used, for example, in meteorological satellites where low weight and long-term dimensional stability are critical.
 Smaller beryllium mirrors are used in optical guidance systems and in fire-control systems, e.g. in the German-made Leopard 1 and Leopard 2 main battle tanks.
-In these systems, very rapid movement of the mirror is required which again dictates low mass and high rigidity.
+In these systems, very rapid movement of the mirror is required, which again dictates low mass and high rigidity.
 Usually the beryllium mirror is coated with hard electroless nickel plating which can be more easily polished to a finer optical finish than beryllium.
-In some applications, though, the beryllium blank is polished without any coating.
+In some applications, the beryllium blank is polished without any coating.
 This is particularly applicable to cryogenic operation where thermal expansion mismatch can cause the coating to buckle.

 The James Webb Space Telescope has 18 hexagonal beryllium sections for its mirrors, each plated with a thin layer of gold.
-Because JWST will face a temperature of 33 K, the mirror is made of gold-plated beryllium, capable of handling extreme cold better than glass.
-Beryllium contracts and deforms less than glass – and remains more uniform – in such temperatures.
+Because JWST will face a temperature of 33 K, the mirror is made of gold-plated beryllium, which is capable of handling extreme cold better than glass.
+Beryllium contracts and deforms less than glass and remains more uniform in such temperatures.
 For the same reason, the optics of the Spitzer Space Telescope are entirely built of beryllium metal.

 Magnetic applications

 Beryllium is non-magnetic.
 Therefore, tools fabricated out of beryllium-based materials are used by naval or military explosive ordnance disposal teams for work on or near naval mines, since these mines commonly have magnetic fuzes.
 They are also found in maintenance and construction materials near magnetic resonance imaging (MRI) machines because of the high magnetic fields generated.
-In the fields of radio communications and powerful (usually military) radars, hand tools made of beryllium are used to tune the highly magnetic klystrons, magnetrons, traveling wave tubes, etc., that are used for generating high levels of microwave power in the transmitters.